enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 In order to learn **SQL** we must understand what a **RDBMS** is. **RDBMS** stands for *Relational Database Management System*, a *Database Management System* that allows the user to create, update and delete the *Relational Database*.

-*Relational Database* stores data in a form of well-defined tables from which we can request this data in various ways without changing the internal database organisation.
+*Relational Databases* store data in a form of well-defined tables from which we can request this data in various ways without changing the internal database organization.

-To clear things out let's take a look at a few most widely spread software implementations of such RDBMS's:
+These are some of the most widely used software implementations of such RDBMS's:
  - Oracle Database (by Oracle Corp.)
  - MySQL (by Oracle Corp.)
  - Microsoft SQL Server (by Microsoft)